In inaugural speech, Mexico's Lopez Obrador promises radical change

 Pena Nieto returned to Mexico from a G20 summit in Argentina on Saturday morning, on the last official flight for his Boeing Dreamliner presidential plane, which Lopez Obrador is putting up for sale.

-(Reporting by Lizbeth Diaz and Anthony Esposito in Mexico City; Additional reporting by Dave Graham and Diego Ore in Mexico City; Writing by Dave Graham; Editing by Frank Jack Daniel, Matthew Lewis and Daniel Wallis)
+(Reporting by Lizbeth Diaz and Anthony Esposito Additional reporting by Dave Graham and Diego Ore; Writing by Dave Graham; Editing by Frank Jack Daniel, Daniel Wallis and Alistair Bell)